KWTX (AM)

-KWTX (1230 kHz) is an AM radio station broadcasting a news/talk radio format.
-Licensed to Waco, Texas, the station is owned by iHeartMedia, Inc. Its studios are located on Highway 6 in Waco.

-KWTX is a Class C station broadcasting at 1,000 watts, using a non-directional antenna.
-The transmitter is at Primrose Drive and South 18th Street, south of Baylor University in Waco.
+KWTX (1230 AM) is a commercial radio station licensed to Waco, Texas, United States, serving the Waco metropolitan area.
+Owned by iHeartMedia, the station carries a conservative talk format consisting largely of nationally syndicated programs.
+Studios are located on Texas Highway 6 in Waco, while the transmitter is sited at Primrose Drive and South 18th Street, south of Baylor University in Waco.

-Programming

-Most programs on KWTX are nationally syndicated.
-The weekday line-up includes The Glenn Beck Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Jesse Kelly Show, This Morning, America's First News with Gordon Deal and Coast to Coast AM with George Noory.
-Two additional weekday syndicated shows come from other iHeart stations in Texas, The Michael Berry Show from KTRH in Houston and The Joe Pags Show from WOAI in San Antonio.
-KWTX no longer features a local weekday morning show, instead airing Walton & Johnson from KPRC Houston.
-Past morning hosts include Mac Watson, Garret Lewis and Shane Warner.

-Weekend programming includes At Home with Gary Sullivan, The Kim Komando Show, Handel on the Law with Bill Handel, The Weekend with Michael Brown, Gun Talk with Tom Gresham, The Jesus Christ Show with Neil Saavedra and Sunday Night with Bill Cunningham.
-Most hours begin with an update from Fox News Radio.

 History

-KWTX first signed on the air on It was the second radio station in Waco, and originally broadcast with 250 watts.
+KWTX first signed on the air on May 1, 1946, as the second radio station in Waco, and originally broadcast with 250 watts.
 KWTX was a network affiliate of the Mutual Broadcasting System.

 In 1955, it added a television station, Channel 10 KWTX-TV.
 In 1970, it signed on an FM radio station, KWTX-FM 97.5 MHz.
 Through the 1970s and 80s, KWTX 1230 aired a full service radio format, including middle of the road (MOR) music, news and sports.
 On March 2, 1981, KWTX switched to a Country format.
 On Feb.
 27, 1987, KWTX began carrying Satellite Music Network's adult standards format full-time.

 On August 10, 1998, KWTX changed its format to children's radio, featuring programming from Radio Disney.
 The Disney format lasted nearly three years.

 In June 2000, the station was acquired by Capstar, a forerunner to current owner iHeartMedia.
 On July 15, 2001, KWTX dropped Radio Disney and switched formats back to talk radio, with hourly news supplied by ABC News Radio.
 In 2005, the network was changed to Fox News Radio.